 My first book of photographs, entitled "Double Appartenance," co-authored with Philippe Montbazet and prefaced by World Press winner Roger Lemoyne, will be published in 2015 by Les Éditions Cayenne.
 The Media Gallery at Concordia University published the catalogue of my exhibition Haiti: Holdup.

-His images have been published in Canada by CBC-Radio-Canada, the Toronto Star, the National Post, La Presse, The Montreal Gazette, Chatelaine, Citizenshift (National Film Board of Canada), Montreal Mirror, Hour, Denière heure, Dominion, Red Pepper (UK), Canadian Dimension, Briarpatch Magazine, Alternatives le journal, Siafu Magazine, Tadamon! and Montreal Serai.
-His work has been published internationally with Aljazeera International, Electronic Intifada, Electronic Lebanon, MIFTAH (Jerusalem), Haiti Analysis and Haiti Action.
+My photojournalism has been published in Canada by the Toronto Star, the National Post, La Presse, The Montreal Gazette, CBC-Radio-Canada, Chatelaine, Citizenshift (National Film Board of Canada), Montreal Mirror, Hour, Dernière heure, Dominion, Canadian Dimension, Briarpatch Magazine, Alternatives le journal, Siafu Magazine, Tadamon! and Montreal Serai.
+My work has been published internationally with al-Jazeera, Open Democracy, Electronic Intifada, Electronic Lebanon, MIFTAH (Jerusalem), Haiti Analysis and Haiti Action.

 VIDEO OF 2006 EXHIBITION "BETWEEN STATES"